These lawmakers' districts are at highest risk of flooding. Here's where they stand on the climate crisis. – KION546

 But the threat is not distributed evenly, nor is it being approached everywhere with the urgency scientists implore.

-Those same six lawmakers also voted against President Joe Biden’s Build Back Better plan, which includes more than $500 billion in climate and green energy provisions.
+Those same six lawmakers also voted against President Joe Biden’s Build Back Better plan, which has yet to pass the Senate and includes more than $500 billion in climate and green energy provisions.
 If passed, it would be the largest legislative climate investment in US history.

 The votes were split along party lines, with Democrats voting in favor of the bills and Republicans voting against.
 Nine of the lawmakers represent low-lying coastal areas in Louisiana, Florida and Texas.
 One of the lawmakers represents a district in California at-risk to flooding from atmospheric rivers.